quantive3/vwap-reclaim/quickstart/README.md

 ## Using Docker

-You do not need this repository locally.
-Pull the prebuilt image and run it.
+Pull the following image and run it.

 ### Pull